stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ---

 There are several tools for Windows for undervolting and overclocking CPU and GPU.
 Just like

 * [Intel Extreme Tuning Utility](https://downloadcenter.intel.com/download/24075/Intel-Extreme-Tuning-Utility-Intel-XTU-)
 * [MSI Afterburner](https://www.msi.com/page/afterburner)
 * [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/)

 With macOS a different story.
 So I decide gone Rogue and do undervolt with BIOS.
+Tools like ``XTU`` provides better control but I need solution that will work both in Windows and Debian Linux and macOS.

 AMI BIOS provides a lot different tools for undervolting and overclocking.